Semantic search

 SHIFT: Harold Offeh

-Artist Harold Offeh discusses the role that collaboration plays within his practice, through the lens of three approaches including to ‘Co-operate’, ‘Co-Create’ and ‘Facilitate’.
+Artist Harold Offeh discusses the role that collaboration plays within his practice.

 2024-HannahKempWelch-SHIFT-DigitalScreen - first frame